Innovative ecological design, Sheffield University, England.

 A public park built on a historic freight rail line elevated above the streets of Manhattan’s West Side.
 Unique Piet Oudolf planting consisting of a large proportion of natives in a mix with non-native plants, New York.
 Truly unique in the world of parks and planting design.

-A public park located in the Loop Community area of urban Chicago, consisting of several attractions including Lurie Garden, a large (2.5 acre) prairie style native/non-native planting designed by Piet Oudolf.
+A public park located in the Loop Community area of urban Chicago, consists of several attractions including Lurie Garden, a large (2.5 acre) prairie style native/non-native planting designed by Piet Oudolf.
 Another complete original, Illinois.